jonathanandrewsuk/cradl/docs/roadmap.md

 ### Client Groundwork

-* Reach out to a small group of clients that have been requesting API access, get a sense of functionality priority.
+* Reach out to a small group of clients that have been requesting API access, get a sense of functionality priority
 * Reach out to key existing clients that may need to migrate their services in the future.
-If possible they should have input on the roadmap and migration plan.
+If possible they should have input on the roadmap and migration plan
 * Draft a migration timeline e.g All KYC requests should be sent to the V2 endpoint by Q3 2020

 ### Technical Groundwork